Updated in July 2018.

 - Have NAP on your website

-- Verify business on Google+ Places with consistent NAP
+- Verify your business on Google My Business with consistent NAP

-- Have consistent NAP on each citation source
+- Have consistent NAP on each local citation source

 That’s it from me for now.
 If you have other ideas for citation sources, do share them in the comments below.